About

 Tejvir Singh volunteers as community patrol warden. 📲 +64211244213

-Based in Wellington, he has been actively volunteering since 2001.
-He has been on the executive of the New Zealand Sikh Society (Wellington) Incorporated and Multicultural Council of Wellington (then known as Ethnic Council of Wellington).
-Wrote about Sikhs for a handbook about ethnic groups for New Zealand police officers.
-Wrote about Sikhs for a publication of NZ Funeral Directors' Association.
+Gurtej Singh is a founding member who has resided in New Zealand for over 23 years, is based in Wellington.
+Since 2001, he has been actively involved in volunteering.
+He has served on the executive of the New Zealand Sikh Society (Wellington) Incorporated and the Multicultural Council of Wellington (then known as the Ethnic Council of Wellington).